Caregiver Burnout: How to Take Care of Yourself

 What to do when compassion becomes too heavy?
 Caregiver burnout is one of the first things to look out for.

-If caring for a parent has become psychologically taxing, you may have started experiencing some of the symptoms of burnout.
+If caring for a parent has become psychologically taxing, you may have started experiencing some symptoms of burnout.

-Also known as caregiver fatigue or caregiver exhaustion, caregiver burnout can have similar symptoms to anxiety and depression.
+This phenomenon, also known as caregiver fatigue, caregiver exhaustion, or caregiver burnout, can have similar symptoms to anxiety and depression.
 Severe caregiver burnout may make you incapable of caring for your loved one any longer.

 In this article, we will define caregiver burnout and talk about how to best manage caregiver burnout.

-Before we get started, it’s important to clarify that you are not alone, even if it feels that way.
-Millions of loved ones experience becoming burnt out, and it does not make you weak or incapable.
+Before we get started, it’s important to emphasize that you are not alone, even if it feels that way.
+Millions of loved ones experience burnout, and it does not make you weak or incapable.
 In fact, it’s a sign of the deep compassion you have for the people you love.

 You may begin to experience symptoms of caregiver burnout when you get so wrapped up in caring for a loved one that you neglect to care for yourself.

-Perhaps you have family members who are not helping you, or who cannot help.
-Or perhaps for financial reasons, you cannot find the help that your loved one needs.
-Maybe you work at an understaffed hospital, and you worry about your abilities as just one individual.
+Perhaps you have family members who are not helping you, or who are unable to.
+Maybe due to financial reasons, you can’t find the help that your loved one needs.
+If you’re a caregiver at an understaffed hospital, maybe you worry about your abilities as just one individual.

-Perhaps at first, you subconsciously believed that through love and care, you could make this person feel better.
+At first, maybe you subconsciously believed that through love and care, you could make your loved one feel better.
 But this is not always possible, especially with degenerative diseases like Alzheimer’s or Parkinson’s.
 Taking care of someone tirelessly and only seeing them get worse can be demoralizing and thankless.

-You were thrust into this position by nature of your relationship to the patient, but you may not be equipped to handle such a severe illness.
-Feelings of confusion rift between your role as a caregiver and your role as a daughter, son, spouse, grandchild, etc.
+You were likely thrust into this position by nature of your relationship to the patient, but you may not be equipped to handle such a severe illness.
+Feelings of confusion can cause a rift between your role as a caregiver and your role as a daughter, son, spouse, grandchild, etc.

-There may be disagreement within your family over what to do with an ill parent, for example.
-Or there may be bureaucracies at play within a care system that prevent you from taking control and doing what you see fit in the situation.
+There may be disagreement within your family over what to do with an ill parent, or there may be bureaucracies at play within a care system that prevent you from taking control and doing what you see fit in the situation.

-You might have obligations from work, children who expect your time and attention, friends who haven’t heard from you, and on top of all that, you need to take very close care of a sick loved one.
-In that mix, you never have the time to take care of yourself.
-Or maybe taking care of yourself might even feel selfish right now with all the other obligations.
+You might have obligations from work, family, and friends.
+On top of all that, you need to take very close care of a sick loved one.
+In that mix, you end up never having the time to take care of yourself.
+You may even feel selfish trying to do so with all the other obligations present.

 - Withdrawing from other close friends and family